 Address: Via di S. Maria de’ Calderari, 38

 If you’re looking for a more elegant lunch or dinner and possibly outdoor seating, Piperno is great.
 It’s considered high-end but not over-priced.
 The food is possibly the best quality Jewish cuisine in Rome as higher prices normally signal higher quality ingredients.

 You can sit inside or outside and be waited on by professional waiters at this lovely gem in the Jewish Ghetto.
 It’s an old-school formal experience that will likely become a fond memory of Rome!

 Not ready to book a tour?
 Check out our best Rome tours to take and why.

 €€ | Kosher Italian | Family Friendly

-If you want the most traditional Jewish-Roman experience then Yotvata is the place to go.
-They are completely kosher which makes them a little more traditional than some of the other restaurants listed.
-They also have a beautiful restaurant design that is on the more elegant side.
+If you want the most traditional Jewish-Roman experience, then Yotvata is the place to go.
+They’re completely kosher, which makes them a little more traditional than some of the other restaurants listed.
+They also have a beautiful restaurant design that’s on the more elegant side.

 Address: Piazza Cenci, 70